BenasJasilionis/tech201_IaC/README.md

 ```
 4) Save and exit -> `CTRL + x` -> `y` -> `ENTER`
 * You should now be able to ping the web node and receive a positive pong response
-## modules
+## Ad hoc commands
-* Ping command tries to SSH in and checks the status code
+* Ping command tries to SSH in and checks the status code -> `sudo ansible -m ping web/db`
 * If status code is 200, gives response pong
 * If the code is anything else, it gives the reason
 * sudo ansible web -a "uname -a" -> runs uname -a in the target VE using ansible, in this case web